-You will be dazzled by all that Prague has to offer in just two days!
-For the purpose of this Prague itinerary, I’ve selected the best Prague has to offer you as your 2 days in Prague itinerary.
+You will be dazzled by all Prague has to offer in just two days!
+I’ve selected the best attractions for this Prague 2-day itinerary.

-Arrival day, which is usually an exhausting experience, is not considered a “day” in the two days in Prague itinerary.
+Arrival day, which is usually an exhausting experience, is not considered part of this Prague 2-day itinerary.

-The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River.

-And admiring the architecture of the bridges and surrounding buildings After your dinner, explore the myriad of Prague souvenir shops.
+The afternoon/evening of your arrival could be spent strolling the banks of the Vltava River and admiring the bridges and surrounding buildings.
+After dinner, explore the myriad of Prague souvenir shops.

-The Ultimate 2 Days in Prague Itinerary
+2 Days in Prague: the Ultimate Itinerary

 Stop 1: Charles Bridge

-The two banks of the Vltava River are joined by a series of fifteen bridges, the oldest and most well-known is the Charles Bridge.
+The two banks of the Vltava River are joined by a series of fifteen bridges.
+The oldest and most well-known is the Charles Bridge.

 The bridge was built in 1357 and the first sculpture added was a bronze crucifix.
 Charles Bridge has 16 sandstone arches that add to its charm.

 You may also want to take a few minutes to view the beautiful and at times very busy Vltava River while you are crossing it.
 You can also take a boat cruise for Prague sightseeing.

 Stop 2: Prague Castle Complex

-And interestingly, the Prague Palace is the working office of the President of the Czech Republic and his living residence as well.
+Interestingly, the Prague Palace is the working office of the President of the Czech Republic and his living residence as well.
 This is highly unusual.

 The soldiers march stoically across the courtyard to the gates so you will have time to reach the gates once you see them.